freestanding house

 Real-World Examples of Freestanding Houses

-- Rural houses on large plots of land
+• Rural homes with large areas of land

 In markets like the US, UK, Australia, and parts of Asia, freestanding houses are often the most desirable–and expensive–residential option.